luca-martial/fastai-projects/osmose-birds/README.md

-# Identifying Improper Mask Wear
+# Classifying Endangered Birds From the Prek Toal Reserve

-The goal of this project was to build an image classifier that identifies whether a person is wearing their mask properly or imporperly.
-Images were manually gathered using Google Images.
-A total of 45 images of proper mask wear and 45 images of improper mask wear were gathered.
+The goal of this project was to build an image classifier that identifies different endangered waterbird species present throughout the Prek Toal Reserve in Southeast Asia.
+This classifier has the potential to bring support to NGOs such as [Osmose](http://osmosetonlesap.net/wp/index.php/en/home/) which ensure the protection of waterbird colonies throughout the reproductive cycle.
+Data was collected using Google Images.

-**Results:** reached an error rate of 17% (3 images out of 18 were incorrectly classified)